-How does Jesus interpret divorce?
+What does Jesus say about divorce?

-This topic is divorce in the Bible and how Jesus interpreted them.
+This topic is a divorce in the Bible and how Jesus interpreted them.
 Today, I will focus on the phrase, primarily Deuteronomy :1 through verse 4.

 The Gospel of Matthew, the Gospel of Mark, and the Gospel of Luke of the New Testament contain the arguments between Jesus and the Pharisees over this word.